 The mishna mentions two safeguards.
 The first is that in normal circumstances we don't permit taking payment for giving a judgment.
 We are afraid that a person will be tempted to disqualify even fit animals (thus permitting them for consumption) in order to get more business.
 So an ordinary expert is forbidden to get paid for his evaluation.

-But note that there is a second safeguard as well: even in the case of a unique expert, who is allowed to get paid, he must get the same price whether he permits or forbids the animal.
+But note that there is a second safeguard as well: even in the case of a expert, who is allowed to get paid, he must get the same price whether he permits or forbids the animal.
 The absolute minimum standard is that there shouldn't be any incentive to distort judgment on this particular animal.
 That still doesn't completely solve the problem because a person who tends to lenient rulings is more likely to get future business, as you have discovered.

-Even so, if there is a person of unique expertise and acknowledged judgment, he may be appointed as a designated paid witness.
+Even so, if there is a person of expertise and acknowledged judgment, he may be appointed as a designated paid witness.
 When there is only one great expert, there is no problem of shopping around for one of slanted judgment.

 This mishna can help us address the systemic question.
 First is the question of compensation.
 At the very least, someone hiring an expert witness should never be allowed to condition any kind of payment on the content of the testimony.
 Otherwise, we would be sanctioning payment for perjury.